akashpawar43/Products-Page-Redux/README.md

-<h1 align="center" style="border-bottom: none;">Users and Profile app</h1>
+<h1 align="center" style="border-bottom: none;">Products app</h1>
-<h3 align="center">Delivering Users and their Profile, our website keeps you informed about people and their professions, Contacts, and connection With Loading Screen.</h3>
+<h3 align="center">Delivering Products and their Details, our website keeps you informed about their prices and discounts, category, and description With Loading Screen.</h3>

 <h2>🧐 Features</h2>